amundwf/amundwf.github.io/src/content/projects/heart-disease-prediction.md

 **Project overview:**

-In this project I implemented a machine learning classifier to predict heart disease, based on the article *Deep Ensemble Detection of Congestive Heart Failure Using Short-Term RR Intervals* by Wang et al. (2019).
+In this project I implemented a machine learning classifier to predict heart disease, based on the paper *Deep Ensemble Detection of Congestive Heart Failure Using Short-Term RR Intervals* by Wang et al. (2019).
 The classifier is XGBoost with a combination of expert features and deep learning (DL) features as input features.
 The DL features were calculated with a type of convolutional neural network (CNN).

 I used Python throughout the project (Jupyter notebook).